Hospice & Palliative Care

 Disease Specific Indicators

-Palliative care is specialized medical care to relieve symptoms and stress of a serious or chronic illness to improve quality of life while treatment is ongoing.
+Palliative care is specialized medical care to relieve symptoms and stress of a serious illness to improve quality of life while treatment is ongoing.

-One in four Americans has multiple chronic conditions such as:
+One in four Americans has multiple serious conditions such as:

 - Heart disease